Toni Childs: 1989–1990: Union

-1991-1993: House of Hope
+1991–1993: House of Hope

-Her follow-up album House of Hope yielded a large hit in Australia with "I've Got to Go Now", but it did not sell well in the U.S. and she was dropped from the A&M label.
-According to Soundscan, up until 2006, House of Hope had sold 203,000 units in the U.S. since its release in 1991.
+Childs’ second album House of Hope yielded huge success in Australia and New Zealand with "I've Got to Go Now".
+According to Soundscan, House of Hope had sold 203,000 units in the U.S. since its release in 1991 up to 2006.
 The title track was featured on the "Thelma & Louise" soundtrack, and instrumental excerpts from "Heaven's Gate" have been used in American television shows.
 The album covered some rather dark ground—such as domestic abuse in "I've Got to Go Now", world troubles in "House of Hope", incest and sexual abuse in the harrowing "Daddy's Song", addiction in "Where's the Light" and "Put This Fire Out", and death in "Heaven's Gate", "Dead Are Dancing", and "Three Days".
 Of the album, Childs stated she believed that "when we have the courage to share our darkest parts and our purest nature with each other we are evolution in action.
 We are creating our own 'House of Hope'".
 Like its predecessor, it achieved platinum status in New Zealand, and was certified double platinum in Australia.
 Music videos were produced for the songs "I've Got To Go Now" and "Heaven's Gate".